The most common hay fever causes and triggers are discussed below; however, it’s important to note that it’s not caused by a food allergy.

 Household pets, especially cats and dogs, are an important source of domestic allergens which are found in the animal’s fur and in house dust.
 The allergens can remain airborne for long periods of time, and people who are ‘allergic’ to these animals may also react to allergens from other animals such as horses, rabbits and guinea pigs.

-Fungi, such as mould, reproduce by spores and can release large amounts of allergenic spores into the indoor and outdoor environments.
+Fungi, such as mould can release large amounts of allergenic spores into the indoor and outdoor environments.
 Outdoor moulds can be present in all conditions, with seasonal peaks in hot and humid conditions, while indoor moulds are associated with dampness.
 They are particularly plentiful in bathrooms and kitchens.

 Occupational irritants can cause and worsen the symptoms of hay fever.
 They include different forms such as fumes, dust, vapours and gases, or different types such as chlorine or wood dust.